Best Month to Elope in Colorado

 Avoid the weeks of Thanksgiving and Christmas if you’re looking for privacy, but otherwise these months are like any other winter months in Colorado.
 Snow is now sticking around at higher altitudes, while it’s melting as often as it falls in Boulder/Denver.
 If you want guaranteed winter and snow for your elopement, I don’t recommend November and December since there’s a good chance the landscapes will look brown and dead instead.
 BUT if you want to go for a longer hike without needing snowshoes, it’s perfect since the snow is not deep yet.

-Karen and Sebastian’s elopement in Boulder on December 23 shows how warm winter can be in the foothills!
+Karen and Sebastian’s elopement in Boulder on December 23 shows how warm winter can be in the foothills.
+Katie and Mike’s elopement at Horsetooth Reservoir on November 1st was freezing cold – only 4 degrees at sunrise.

 And there you have it!
 Hopefully this is enough to help you decide what’s the best month to elope in Colorado, but it’s so individual for every couple and what you’re looking for.
 If you want the most locations to choose from, wildflowers in the mountains, and zero chance of snow, go with July or August!
 If winter wonderland is more your style, January and February are perfect.